Mobile Police make arrest in attempted murder stabbing investigation - NewsBreak

 MPD: Suspect in Government Plaza standoff shot himself, taken to University Hospital

 MOBILE, Ala.
-(WPMI) — UPDATE: According to Mayor Stimpson's Office, the suspect was pronounced dead on the scene after turning his weapon on himself.
-ORIGINAL: A shooting was reported outside Government Plaza in downtown Mobile around 10 a.m.
+(WPMI) — A shooting was reported outside Government Plaza in downtown Mobile around 10 a.m.
 Monday morning.
 Government Plaza and the surrounding area are on lockdown.
+Police say they received a call of a person with a possibly self-inflicted gunshot wound.
+When authorities went to render aid,...

 Man shot on Azalea Rd. in Mobile October 30 succumbs to injuries

-Note: UPDATE: Man pronounced dead from multiple gunshot wounds in Escambia County